 Souvenir collecting can be a lot of fun when you travel.
 Whether they're free, cheap, or pricey, the souvenirs you gather and collections you create become symbols of special places you visited and experiences you had.
-For example, shopping for souvenirs in Mexico enables you to buy some things you can't find elsewhere and other things (silver!) that cost much less than at home.
+For example, shopping for souvenirs in Mexico enables you to buy some things you can't find elsewhere and other things, such as silver, that cost much less than at home.

 Those who want to create a travel scrapbook ought to train their eye to view a variety of items as potential souvenirs.